Shopping For Legal Cannabis

 “This is one of the most common headaches,” says Plichta, “as even the highest quality carts will clog eventually.”
 He recommends a few fixes.
 The first is to warm up the distillate slowly to make it more viscous and easier to remove.
 “You can also ‘pulse’ the power button, by pressing and releasing it repeatedly, warming the distillate gradually,” he explains.
 “If your device doesn’t have this feature, or a power button, the cart can be removed and warmed up by holding it in your hand for a few minutes or placing it in a waterproof bag and submerging it in hot water.”
 You should also ensure that no vents are blocked when inhaling and the silicone covers for both the mouthpiece and the vent have been removed before initial use.

 Nathan explains that if the clogged device is considered auto draw, it will only heat up when air is pulled through.
 In that case, some mild surgery is needed.
-“A low-tech solution for clogging is to carefully insert and remove a sewing needle into the mouthpiece of the cart.
-It’s simple, but it works!”
+“A low-tech solution for clogging is to carefully insert and remove a sewing needle into the mouthpiece of the cart,” he says.
+“It’s simple, but it works!”

 The device won’t turn on at all.

-“Nine times out of ten, this is just operator error.
+“Nine times out of 10, this is just operator error.
 Any vape device I’ve come across requires you to press the power button five times quickly to turn it on.”
 If you’re making the right motions and it still isn’t working, Plichta says to make sure the device isn’t out of batteries or able to keep a charge at all.
 And it’s always a good idea to contact the manufacturer if the device still won’t turn on.

-My vape device charges, so why
+My vape device charges, so why won’t it produce vapour?

 “Make sure the cart is threaded in properly and a good connection is being made.
 In some rare cases, the connector on the bottom of your cart can get pushed in and won’t make contact.”
 Make sure the vape is turned off and gently unscrew the cartridge from the base or battery.
 Carefully clean the threading on the cartridge and within the battery of any debris and residue.
 An important tip to remember: Don’t apply too much pressure when cleaning, and when you screw the cartridge back on the base, do not overtighten it.